microsoft/sqlworkshops/AzureSQLLabs/Lab-DatabaseDiscoveryAndAssessmentForMigratingToAzure.md

 At the end of this lab, you will be better able to implement a cloud migration solution for business-critical applications and databases.

+> **Note**:
-> **Important Note!** These labs were modified from an existing day-long, hands-on-labs workshop to fit into this workshop.
+> These labs were modified from an existing day-long, hands-on-labs workshop to fit into this workshop.
 If you'd like to access the extended version of these labs refer to [MCW: Migrating SQL databases to Azure](https://github.com/microsoft/MCW-Migrating-SQL-databases-to-Azure).

 In this Lab, you'll learn how to assess your on-premises estate (via Tailspin Toys) with tools like [Azure Migrate](https://docs.microsoft.com/en-us/azure/migrate/migrate-services-overview) and [Data Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview?view=sql-server-2017).
 The activities in this Lab include: